HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 ## New Language, Junior Developer

 Another challenge is working with an unfamiliar programming language.
 Although I am proficient in web application development using Electron, I opted to develop a keyboard app, which necessitates the use of Java-Kotlin with Android Studio due to the inadequacy of React Native for this purpose.
 My limited experience with Java-Kotlin adds to the difficulty.
 The solution would be better to learn Java and Kotlin skills from all the resources, including Stack overflow, Cainiao Programming Tutorial and ChatGPT.

-## Photo Receive and Send

-A further complication involves handling photos.
-Currently, WeChat does not download photos directly to the local computer but keeps them on an intermediary server.
-Consequently, the received photo may not be the original one sent by the user, complicating the encryption and decryption processes.
-This solution is we can turn the photos to files, and WeChat usually cannot compress and modify the photo files. https://citizenlab.ca/2019/07/cant-picture-this-2-an-analysis-of-wechats-realtime-image-filtering-in-chats/ In this article, it reviews that if you use original photo, it sometimes reformats the photo, and if we choose the whole photo, generally it does not reformat the photo itself.
 ## Remain Unsolved Issues